SnowflakePowered/librashader/README.md

 Most, if not all shader presets should work fine on librashader.
 The runtime specific differences should not affect the output, and are more a heads-up for integrating librashader into your project.

-Compatibility issues may arise with framebuffer copies for original history, but I have not found any yet; if it does end up that this results in actual rendering differences I may change the implementation to be more in line with RetroArch's copy implementation.
-However, since the Vulkan runtime already uses `vkCmdCopyImage` it is likely that it will not cause issues.

 ### Writing a librashader Runtime

 If you wish to contribute a runtime implementation not already available, see the [librashader-runtime](https://docs.rs/librashader-runtime/latest/librashader_runtime/)